awentzonline/tartangan/README.md

 root path of your images to the trainer as the `dataset` argument.

-ImageBytesDataset: Loads an archive of images which have already been resized so it doesn't have the 1st epoch slowness.
+ImageBytesDataset: Loads an archive of images which have already been resized so it doesn't have the first epoch slowness.
 To prepare your images for use with this loader run:

 `python -m tartangan.image_bytes_dataset --resize=$SIZE $PATH_TO_IMAGES $OUTPUT_FILENAME`